 PSD2 is the new payment services directive by the EU.
 This directive makes it obligatory for banks to open up customer data to third parties.
 Originally, the intention was to increase the competition between banks to improve payment products, but it effectively creates opportunities to all sorts of third parties to provide new opt-in services to these customers.
 Although this is hardly on the radar screen of insurance carriers, we believe this will revamp the bancassurance model.
 Moving from bank partnerships for just distribution and using bank data in the marketing and underwriting processes to really being much closer to customers.
 When we interviewed Markus Pertlwieser, chief digital officer Deutsche Bank, at DIA Munich 2017 he agreed that the right PSD2 applications offer great opportunities to link insurance to a certain payment, making insurance much more individual and much more real time.

-Also at DIA Munich 2017, Vikas Chhariya, global head of digital partnerships AXA Group, mentioned Aadhaar, India’s national biometrics identity program, as an interesting platform.
+Also at DIA Munich 2017, Vikas Chhariya, managing partner of digital partnerships and platform at AXA Group, mentioned Aadhaar, India’s national biometrics identity program, as an interesting platform.
 Banks need to comply, so that fingerprints will give hundreds of millions Indians access to financial services, including insurance.

 Strands is a leading provider of Personal Financial Management solutions (PFM) for banks such as Barclays, BBVA and Deutsche Bank.
 PFM uses payments and other data to help bank customers understand their financial situation, give some tips how to better manage finances and prevent overdrafts, and improve wiser financial decision-making.
 PFM drives engagement between banks and their customers.